If you are applying for this course from within the UK/EU, click apply now.

 Develop your theoretical understanding and practical knowledge of Guerrilla filmmaking.
 Form your own production company and originate, develop, script, perform, shoot and edit a Guerrilla short film project.

 Engage in an in-depth analysis of the major areas of film theory and criticism and gain a heightened capacity for critical thinking and an ability to analyse film ‘texts'.
-Focus on recent and contemporary film theories such as feminism, psychoanalysis, postmodernism and queer theory.
+Focus on recent and contemporary film theories such as feminism, psychoanalysis, postmodernism, and post-structuralism.

 Understand the concepts and techniques employed in writing drama or comedy suitable for television or steaming service such as Netflix or Amazon.
 Learn how to develop an idea through the treatment stage, and finally into a script.

-Produce a major piece of practical work in the genre of your choice on an appropriate platform.
-Develop a practical project that incorporates one or more of the following: Television, Film or Web based media.
+Produce a major piece of media work in the genre of your choice on an appropriate platform.
+Work in a group to develop work that incorporates one or more of the following: Television, Film, Web based media.
+Create a Concept Document during pre-production which outlines the development of the project.
+Write a 2000-word critical essay in which you evaluate the development of the production, your individual role and an analysis of the final piece.

 We don’t currently display entry requirements for United States.
 Please contact the Student Admin team on email@example.com or 0191 515 3154.